Hidden ferromagnetism of centrosymmetric antiferromagnets: Generalized Bloch Theorem

 For the transfer integrals operating within the sublattices, the transformation to the local coordinate frame is given by

 which is the same for the sublattices $1$ and $2$.
 Therefore, these sublattices can be transformed to each other by the translations ${\bf t}_{1}$, ${\bf t}_{2}$, and ${\bf t}_{3}$ if the transfer integrals $t_{\boldsymbol{R},\boldsymbol{R}'}$ operating in the sublattice $1$ are the same as in the sublattice $2$.
 In this case, there will be no altermagnetic band splitting, originating from the difference of $t_{\boldsymbol{R},\boldsymbol{R}'}$ in the sublattices $1$ and $2$~\cite{arXiv2025,Roig}.
-However, this splitting does not play a key role in AHE, which emerges already in the spin-degenerate bands~\cite{arXiv2025}.
-Therefore, as the first approximation, the change of the transfer integrals related to the altermagnetic band splitting can be neglected.
+However, this splitting does not seem to play a key role in AHE, which emerges already in the spin-degenerate bands~\cite{NakaOrganic,arXiv2025}.
+Therefore, as the first approximation, the change of the transfer integrals related to the altermagnetic band splitting can be neglected (an alternative scheme, which can be used in first-principles electronic structure calculations, will be considered in Sec.~\ref{sec:separation}).

-To summarize this section, the minimal model for AHE in weak ferromagnets can be formulated in the local coordinate frame, combining the translations ${\bf t}_{1}$, ${\bf t}_{2}$, and ${\bf t}_{3}$ with the ${\rm SU(2)}$ rotations of spins.
-In the weak ferromagnets, the transformation to the local coordinate frame compensates the effect of the antiferroelectric order, which resulted in the doubling of the unit cell (see Sec.~\ref{sec:AFE}).
-As the result, the electronic Hamiltonian in this local coordinate frame becomes periodic on the lattice specified by ${\bf t}_{1}$, ${\bf t}_{2}$, and ${\bf t}_{3}$.
-Thus, the AFM system with the SO coupling can be effectively describe as a FM one with only one site in the unit cell.
+To summarize this section, the minimal model for AHE in centrosymmetric antiferromagnets can be formulated in the local coordinate frame, combining the translations ${\bf t}_{1}$, ${\bf t}_{2}$, and ${\bf t}_{3}$ with the ${\rm SU(2)}$ rotations of spins.
+In centrosymmetric antiferromagnets, the transformation to the local coordinate frame compensates the effect of antipolar displacements, which resulted in the doubling of the unit cell (see Sec.~\ref{sec:AFE}).
+The electronic Hamiltonian in this local coordinate frame becomes periodic on the lattice specified by ${\bf t}_{1}$, ${\bf t}_{2}$, and ${\bf t}_{3}$.
+Thus, the AFM system with the SO coupling can be effectively describe as a FM one with only one magnetic site in cell.